loopbackio/loopback-connector-mongodb/README.md

 **NOTE**: In addition to these properties, you can use additional Single Server Connection parameters supported by [`node-mongodb-native`](http://mongodb.github.io/node-mongodb-native/core/driver/reference/connecting/connection-settings/).

-## Type mappings

-See [LoopBack types](http://loopback.io/doc/en/lb3/LoopBack-types.html) for details on LoopBack's data types.

-### LoopBack to MongoDB types

-Type conversion is mainly handled by Mongodb.
-See ['node-mongodb-native'](http://mongodb.github.io/node-mongodb-native/) for details.

-## Overriding URL setting in Datasource.json

-If url is set in datasource.json as a global setting, all the connection parameters e.g. host, user, password and port will be ignored.
-You can override the global url in datasource.json with a specific environment json e.g. datasource.production.json and use the ndividual connection parameters - host, user, password, port Here are the tips:

-In the special environment datasource.production.json

-You must set the url to be false, null or “”.
+### Setting the url property in datasource.json

+You can set the `url` property to a connection URL in `datasources.json` to override individual connection parameters such as `host`, `user`, and `password`.

+Additionally, you can override the global `url` property in environment-specific data source configuration files, for example for production in `datasources.production.json`, and use the individual connection parameters `host`, `user`, `password`, and `port`.
+To do this, you _must_ set `url` to `false`, null, or “” (empty string).
-If you set url to undefined or remove the url , the override will not work.
+If you set `url` to `undefined` or remove the `url` property altogether, the override will not work.

+For example, for production, use `datasources.production.json` as follows (for example) to overide the `url` setting in `datasources.json:

 ```javascript
 "mydb": {